Jasper Johns, Fool's House, 1972

 Catalogue Raisonne Ref: Field 154 and Gemini G.E.L.
 348

-Provenance: From the collection of renowned art and antique dealers Mark and Sandy Keilly of Dayton, Ohio
+Provenance: From the collection of renowned art dealers Mark and Sandy Keilly of Dayton, Ohio

 "Take an object.
 Do something to it.
 Do something else to it." - Jasper Johns